mlcommons/ck/docs/mlperf-automation/reproduce/demo-webcam-object-detection-x86-64.md

 Click on "Start webcam"

 Click on "Start AI workflow".
-The browser will send a command to the cBench client to start MLPerf model, will continuosly push images to this model and will display inference results.
+The browser will send a command to the cBench client to start the MLPerf&trade; model, will continuosly push images to this model and will display inference results.